you22efAtya/Serverless-Application-Devops/README.md

 - Use least-privilege IAM roles for Lambda functions
 - Enable encryption at rest for DynamoDB (defaults to AWS-managed keys)
 - Validate and sanitize user input to prevent injection issues
-- Consider rate-limiting or CAPTCHA to avoid spam entries
-- Use a replay or duplicate check on `email` to avoid duplicate entries

 ---

 ## Monitoring
 - Stream Lambda logs to CloudWatch
 - Set CloudWatch alarms for errors or throttles
-- Optionally enable X-Ray for tracing

----

-## License
-This project is open-source.
-Add your preferred license file (e.g., `LICENSE`).

----

-## Contact
-If you want help improving this README or preparing deployment scripts (CloudFormation/SAM/Terraform), open an issue or reach out.